 All above Pre-requisites would be required to test various hardware components of your Surface device.

-Hardware Tests performed by the Microsoft Surface Diagnostic Toolkit
+Hardware Tests performed by Surface Diagnostic Toolkit

 This test checks for the latest Windows updates, including drivers and firmware for the Surface device.
 You will be prompted to restart the device if required by Windows Update and then you need to restart the Microsoft Surface Diagnostic Toolkit again.